Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ![growth_share matrix](https://user-images.githubusercontent.com/95849080/201596098-a5ee5cb3-50b8-42ba-bb09-f6b6d6d3ff39.jpg)

-In order to to decide what the next step can be taken given the growth-share matrix currently available, I want to find out the growing momentum of each category.
+In order to decide what the next step can be taken given the growth-share matrix currently available, I want to find out the growing momentum of each category.

 #### 6. Calculate Growth Rate Momentum of each Category